 The Company diversified into petrochemicals and in 2000 added a mixed xylene recovery unit to the Petron Bataan Refinery and a propylene recovery unit in 2008.
 Its benzene-toluene extraction unit became operational in May 2009.
-On July 1, 2014, the Company acquired and took over from Philippine Polypropylene Inc. ("PPI"), an indirect subsidiary of the Company, the operations of the polypropylene plant in order to enhance the overall efficiency of its petrochemical operational Holdings Limited ("RIHL"), an indirect subsidiary of the Company Holdings Limited ("RIHL"), an indirect subsidiary of the Company, which has the capacity to produce 160,000 metric tons of polypropylene resin annually.
+On July 1, 2014, the Company acquired and took over from Philippine Polypropylene Inc. ("PPI"), an indirect subsidiary of the Company, the operations of the polypropylene plant in order to enhance the overall efficiency of its petrochemical operations.
+The polypropylene plant is located in Mariveles, Bataan and is owned by Robinson International Holdings Limited ("RIHL"), an indirect subsidiary of the Company, which has the capacity to produce 160,000 metric tons of polypropylene resin annually.
 The Company invested in the expansion of its polypropylene plant to capitalize on petrochemical margins.
 The expansion at the polypropylene plant, which will increase its production capacity from 160,000 MT to 225,000 MT annually, is expected to be completed in 2023.